Constipation is a bit of an awkward topic. No one really wants to talk about it and yet it is something that affects all ages and populations.

 There are certain types of cancer, such as colon and rectal cancer, that can cause low back pain .
 It is important to know that when it comes to causes of back pain, cancer is not a very common culprit.
 Typically colon and rectal cancer come along with other symptoms like bloody stools and unexplained weight loss.

-Tumors may also be present in the body and these can press on the nerves located in the lower back.
+Tumors can also be present in the body and these can press on the nerves located in the lower back.
 Swollen lymph nodes that feel like tumor lumps can also sometimes be felt.
 These are the signs of more advanced cancer.

 3. Spinal Injuries